 About the Research Study

-Novartis Pharmaceuticals Corporation is currently conducting a phase 2 research study called VENUSS (CVAY736S12201), which is enrolling participants with diffuse cutaneous systemic sclerosis (dcSSc).
+Novartis is currently conducting a phase 2 research study called VENUSS (CVAY736S12201), which is enrolling participants with diffuse cutaneous systemic sclerosis (dcSSc).
 The study is evaluating the efficacy, safety, and tolerability of the subcutaneous investigational drug, ianalumab, administered in dcSSc patients compared to placebo.

-The investigational drug, ianalumab, targets B cells, which are part of the immune system involved in causing dcSSc.
+The investigational drug ianalumab, targets B cells, which are part of the immune system involved in causing dcSSc.
 By reducing the activity of B cells, researchers hope that the investigational drug may help improve symptoms of dcSSc.

-For more information about the study, visit https://clinicaltrials.gov/study/NCT06470048
+For more information about the study, visit: https://clinicaltrials.gov/study/NCT06470048

 How You Can Get Involved

 As a health care provider (HCP) who manages patients with dcSSc, you are invited to participate in the Effectus Patient Identification and Consultation Program to help identify candidates for the VENUSS (CVAY736S12201) Study.
-Should you decide to participate, you would identify which of your adult patients meet the provided inclusion/ exclusion criteria and discuss with them the opportunity to participate at the nearby study site.
+Should you decide to participate, you would identify which of your adult patients meet the provided inclusion/exclusion criteria and discuss with them the opportunity to participate at the nearby study site.
 Patients will undergo formal study screening with the Principal Investigator to determine eligibility.
 Patients may be able to take part if they meet the following criteria*:

 - Are 18 to 70 years of age